Tiziano Ferro: L'amore è una cosa semplice / El amor es una cosa simple

-TZN - The Best of Tiziano Ferro
+TZN – The Best of Tiziano Ferro

-Ferro released his first greatest hits album TZN - The Best of Tiziano Ferro in November 2014.
+Ferro released his first greatest hits album TZN – The Best of Tiziano Ferro in November 2014.
 Both the lead single "Senza scappare mai più" and the second single "Incanto" reached the top five in Italy and were certified platinum.
-The album itself spent six non-consecutive weeks at number one, the last of which came after his acclaimed guest performance at the Sanremo Music Festival.
+The album itself spent six non-consecutive weeks at number one, the last of which came after his acclaimed guest performance at the Sanremo Music Festival 2015.
 It was eventually certified seven times platinum and spent almost a year in the top ten on the Italian album chart.
 In Spain, it was Ferro's first top ten album in more than ten years.

 In the summer of 2015 Ferro toured the main Italian stadiums, including two concerts at the San Siro stadium in Milan and two at the Stadio Olimpico in Rome.
-The Milan concerts were recorded and added to a new CD/DVD edition of TZN - The Best of Tiziano Ferro, that was released in November 2015.
+The Milan concerts were recorded and added to a new CD/DVD edition of TZN – The Best of Tiziano Ferro, that was released in November 2015.
 That same month Ferro started a European arena tour to continue promoting the greatest hits compilation.

 Il mestiere della vita

 Ferro announced the release date of his sixth studio album a year in advance, at the last concert of his European arena tour.
 He told the crowd that it would be released on 2 December 2016.
 In June the album's title was revealed to be Il mestiere della vita.
 The album's lead single "Potremmo ritornare" was released in October and debuted on top of the Italian Singles Chart.
 It was his first number-one hit as lead artist since 2008's "Alla mia età".

-Among the collaborators include Baby K, Raige, Emanuele Dabbono, Tormento and Carmen Consoli, the latter collaboration Ferro and Consoli sang together in the second single Il conforto, extracted on January 13, 2017.
+Among the collaborators include Baby K, Raige, Emanuele Dabbono, Tormento and Carmen Consoli.
+Ferro and Consoli sang the second single "Il conforto", released on 13 January 2017.
 The song reached the 4th position in the Italian Singles Chart.
 Composed of 13 tracks, the album features pop, rap and R&B sounds, with themes ranging from forgiveness to fear and anger.

+Ferro opened the Sanremo Music Festival 2017 by singing "Mi sono innamorato di te" as a tribute to Luigi Tenco, marking the 50th anniversary of his death.
+Ferro also performed the Il mestiere della vita tracks "Potremmo ritornare" and "Il conforto", in a duet with Consoli.

 From June to July 2017 the tour "Il mestiere della vita Tour 2017" was held, consisting of thirteen dates in Italian stadiums.
 In April 2018 the singer-songwriter won an Onstage Award for the best Italian tour.

-In 2018, Ferro collaborated with Ed Sheeran and his brother Matthew on the composition of "Amo solo te"("This Is the Only Time" in the English version).
+In 2018, Ferro collaborated with Ed Sheeran and his brother Matthew on the composition of "Amo soltanto te" ("This Is the Only Time" in the English version).
 Ferro wrote the lyrics of the song, interpreted by Andrea Bocelli and Ed Sheeran and included in the album Sì.